 – Employers and employees are facing unprecedented challenges.
 The COVID-19 pandemic created immense and unexpected obstacles for business, education, and communities.
 It accelerated a digital transformation as technology is reshaping every job.

 Automation and artificial intelligence are replacing and creating new industries.
 Remote work is changing who is prompting for jobs, making human skills more important than ever.
 Communities are rethinking how they attract new residents.
 There are major implications for organizations as new structures, leadership, culture, and rewards are required.

 Workers in the future will be impacted by the public policy decisions that we make today.
 As Americans rush to respond to our current moment, Missourians are coming together to imagine how to turn this disruption into opportunity.
-Our 4th Annual Humanities Spring Symposium, The Future of Work, will be a day-long virtual event that will convene students, scholars, and community members to consider how work shapes our shared human experience.
-Through a series of interdisciplinary panels and presentations on April 15, 2021 beginning at 10am, participants and attendees will examine workforce development, practices, and trends that impact how, where, and why we work.
-This event is free and open to the public.
+Our 4th Annual Humanities Spring Symposium, The Future of Work, was a day-long virtual event that convened students, scholars, and community members to consider how work shapes our shared human experience.
+Through a series of interdisciplinary panels and presentations, participants and attendees examined workforce development, practices, and trends that impact how, where, and why we work.

-– The Future of Work will explore the central role of work in our lives by exploring a number of important questions about the past, present and future of work:
+– The Future of Work explored the central role of work in our lives by exploring a number of important questions about the past, present and future of work:

 - How will the COVID-19 pandemic permanently change the way we work?

 - Where will work take place and what impact will that have on communities?